phi-nomenal/phi-nomenal/Readme.md

 The main function of the tradehub is to bring consumer demand to market in the partner network.
 Where requirements like sustainability (green-ness of total delvery of product) will add an additional dimension to value.
 The provenance that blockchain will enable will track the ability to meet the specific requirements.

-By this in essence a consumer centric ecosystem
+By this in essence a consumer centric ecosystem is created.

 ![alt text](https://github.com/phi-nomenal/phi-nomenal/blob/master/Consumer%20Centric.png)